mchmarny/custom-cloud-workstation-image/README.md

 ### user config options

+Any configuration you make in the user directory in the Dockerfile will be overwritten by Cloud Workstations when it dynamically attaches persistent disk backing each user's home directory at runtime.

-The configuration you define in the image itself are global and will apply to each user of that image.
-Some settings like git or VS Code configuration will have to be done by the users.
+So any configuration you want to enable at the user-level, like configuring git or defining default VS Code settings will have to be done after launch.
 Still, there are way to make this process more consistent and easier to execute.

-In the [assets/setup](assets/setup) folder, your will find a couple of these kinds of configurations:
+In the [assets/setup](assets/setup) folder, your will find a couple of examples of these kinds of configurations:

-* `git` - Sets git configuration based on user input (available in workstation via `/setup/git`)
+* `git` - Sets up git configuration based on user input (available in workstation via `/setup/git`)
 * `code` - Sets up common VS Code settings (available in workstation via `/setup/code`)

-Add your own to minimize the amount of steps users will need to take to make your workstation usable.
-Their settings will be persisted automatically by Cloud Workstations, even as you update the base image.
-Because of that aim for the setup scripts to be idempotent.
+The user home settings will be persisted automatically by Cloud Workstations, even as you update the base image.
+Because of that aim for the setup scripts to be idempotent, so that they can be successfully applied whether this is the initial setup or an update.

 ## debug